 Sanding before painting is optional if the surface is clean and doesn’t have imperfections, bumps, or dirt.

-Do You Sand Between Coats Of Chalk Paint?
+Do You Need To Sand Between Chalk Paint Coats?

 Related Read: Does Chalk Paint Scratch Easily?

-How Long Should Chalk Paint Dry Before Sanding?
+How Long Must Chalk Paint Dry Before Sanding?

 How To Dry Sand Chalk Paint?

-To dry sand chalk paint, you’ll need the following tools:
+To dry sand chalk paint, do the following things.

 - Soft Brush

-If you are sanding between coats, you can move the sandpaper back and forth over the first coat to remove pimples.
-And, create tiny pores that the second coat can bite into.
+- If sanding between coats, move the sandpaper back and forth over the coating to create tiny scratches.

-If you are sanding the final coat of chalk paint, don’t move the sandpaper back and forth repeatedly.
-This is because you aren’t trying to create holes or pores in the final coat.
-Instead, you want to make the final coat smoother.
+Don’t sand the final coat repeatedly because you aren’t trying to create holes or pores.
+Instead, you want to make the final coating as smooth as possible.

 Related Read: How To Paint Over Chalk Paint?

-- You can finish the chalk paint immediately after dry sanding.
+- You can re-coat the paint immediately after dry sanding.

 How To Wet Sand Chalk Paint?

-To wet-sand or wet-distress chalk paint, you need the following tools:
+To wet sand chalk paint, do the following things.